pierreDev33/crawler.ninja/README.md

 - firstExternalLinkOnly : crawl only the first link found for an external domain/host. externalHosts and/or externalDomains should be = true
 - scripts               : if true crawl script tags, default = true.
 - links                 : if true crawl link tags, default = true.
-- linkTypes             : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet"].
+- linkTypes             : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet", "icon"].
 - images                : if true crawl images, default = true.
 - depthLimit            : the depth limit for the crawl, default is no limit.
 - protocols             : list of the protocols to crawl, default = ["http", "https"].